WebOrigami/docs/src/cli/builtins.md

 ## meta(graph)

-Returns an Egret [metagraph](/framework/metagraph.html) by applying a [MetaTransform](/framework/MetaTransform.html) to the indicated graph.
-This interprets [formulas](/framework/formulas.html) in the graph's keys as pika expressions.
+Returns an Origami [metagraph](/framework/metagraph.html) by applying a [MetaTransform](/framework/MetaTransform.html) to the indicated graph.
+This interprets [formulas](/framework/formulas.html) in the graph's keys as ori expressions.

 <a name="nulls"></a>